nimbus-pi/nimbus-pi/README.md

 mybroadcaster2
 ```

 The `station` section is used to describe details about your station.
-Some sensorsr you install can override these
+Some sensors you install can override these
 settings, but the config provides a fallback in case the sensors are not available, or do not function.

 The `sensors` and `broadcasters` sections contain lists of plugins to activate when the NimbusPI weather station is